COMPOSER

 A gritty, imaginative wayfinder, Zoe Yost centers her artistic life at the crossroads.
 Her voice springs from the integration of performance, composition, and creative writing.
 She studies viola and composition with Dimitri Murrath and Dr. David Conte at San Francisco Conservatory of Music.

-A formidable violist, Zoe was the winner of SFCM’s 2024 Low Strings Concerto Competition.
-She is also a choral conductor and published poet, and is writing a series of novels accompanied by original music.
+A formidable violist, Yost was the winner of SFCM’s 2024 Low Strings Concerto Competition.
+She is also the founding Artistic Director of the Lower Brandywine Choral Festival, a community choral program, and is a creative writer and visual artist.

 300 words